POINT OF VIEW

-Risk=probability of occurence * magnitude of impact
+Risk = probability of occurrence * magnitude of impact

 We measure risk using a combination of probability of a perceived threat or opportunity occurring and the magnitude of its impact on objectives.
-There are many types of risk that impact project delivery, resulting in elevated cost, duration, quality and many other factors (reputation, performance, usability, effectiveness of the solution)
+There are many types of risk that impact project delivery, resulting in elevated cost, duration, quality and many other factors (reputation, performance, usability, effectiveness of the solution).

 Fundamentally there is a level of risk that cannot be avoided.
 In these cases, the only option is to move the risk to minimise the impact.

-To manage your project/delivery risk you can read and benefit from this point of view, or use a Responsiv Consulting Outcome based contract to place most of the delivery risks onto Responsiv!
+To manage your project delivery risk you can read and benefit from this point of view, or use a Responsiv Consulting Outcome based contract to place most of the delivery risks onto Responsiv!

 Here are 10 ways to manage project delivery risk and some guidance on how to manage them.

 A project team often contains a diverse group of people from the design phase to production.
 The success of a project is highly dependent on efficient communication between the team members.

 A successful project requires great communicators and there are various different ways to facilitate that.
 For example, a project stand-up where all the team members come together for a time-boxed meeting of perhaps 10–15 mins.